I think you’ll agree with me when I say:

 So points for honesty.
 But I’ll still dock marks for in-class participation.

 Maybe buy about 25 alarms and place them all around your dorm vis-à-vis Lorelai Gilmore.
-(If you don’t get the reference, watch the video above).
+(If you don’t get the reference, look it up on YouTube).

 9. I had Computer Troubles